 Phenix City Schools students are required to complete a minimum of 55 unpaid community service hours before graduation.
 It is recommended that a student obtain 10 hours their freshman year, 15 their sophomore year, 20 their junior year, and 10 their senior year, although hours may be completed early.
-Due to waiving hourly requirements during the COVID-19 pandemic (2019-2020 AY and 2020-2021 AY), the requirements listed below reflect the amount of hours each graduating class should earn.
+New students will only be required the number of hours from when they began in Phenix City Schools.